Chapter 26 : Off-kilter

-Before we knew it, the news of Aidan’s awakening was spreading around the castle like a bad case of herpes.
-We had barely stepped foot outside of the Hospital Wing, and yet it seemed like everyone already knew that Hogwart’s Resident Heartbreaker was back in—not to mention ready for—action.
-I don’t know how it happened, it just did.
+Before we knew it, the news of Aidan’s awakening had spread around the castle like a bad case of herpes.
+We had barely stepped foot outside of the Hospital Wing, and yet it seemed like everyone already knew that Hogwarts' Resident Heartbreaker was back in—not to mention ready for—action.
+I didn't know how it happened, it just did.

-Everywhere you went, there were bets being lost (yes, actual bets had been placed on my brother’s almost-fatal coma), tears of gratitude being shed (mostly by third-year girls) and, more importantly, celebrations being planned.
+Everywhere you went, there were bets being lost (yes, actual bets had been placed on my brother’s almost-fatal coma), tears of gratitude shed (mostly by third-year girls) and, more importantly, celebrations planned.

-And by celebrations, I mean a string of ridiculous, ill-fated RoR bashes in which everyone consumed buckets of alcohol, did a countless number of youtube-worthy, terrifically stupid things (I vaguely remember Freddy last night, trying to do the Macarena whilst wearing nothing except for a very strategically-placed party hat), and then later threw up half the liquid content in their bodies.
+And by celebrations, I mean a string of ridiculous, ill-fated RoR parties in which everyone consumed buckets of alcohol, did a countless number of YouTube-worthy, terrifically stupid things (I vaguely remember Freddy last night, dancing Macarena whilst wearing nothing except for a very strategically-placed party hat), and then later threw up half the liquid content in their bodies.

-There was one memorable moment when everyone hoisted Aidan up on to their shoulders and carried him around, only to accidentally drop him on some unfortunate first-year.
-There was the other time where Fred and Potter organized a sixty-people game of drunken Duck Duck Goose (which later had to be ended after someone slipped and fell in their own throw up—gross).
-Then there was the time when Dom carried around a lamp, calling it her best friend and screaming at anyone who dared of touch it (halfway through the night, Mr. Lampy—as he was called—later had to be pried out of Dom’s grasp while she clung to it, half-sobbing and half-singing ‘My Heart Will Go On’ from the movie Titanic—gotta say, I’ve known Dom for about five years...and that would have to be one of her low moments).
+There was one memorable moment when everyone hoisted Aidan up on their shoulders and carried him around, only to accidentally drop him on some unfortunate first-year minutes later.
+There was the other time when Fred and Potter organized a sixty-people game of drunken Duck Duck Goose (which later had to be ended after someone slipped and fell in their own throw up—gross).
+Then there was the episode when Dom stole a lamp from one of the Common Rooms, started calling it her best friend and screaming at anyone who dared touch it (halfway through the night, Mr. Lampy had to be pried out of Dom’s grasp while she clung to it, singing ‘My Heart Will Go On’ from the movie Titanic in between sobs—I have to say, I’ve known Dom for about five years... that would have to be one of her low moments).

 “I don’t see why we can’t just have a simple sit down dinner like normal people,” I huffed moodily one day as the five of us trekked to the Greenhouses for Herbology.
 “I mean, an ice sculpture, Dom?
 Was that really necessary?”

-It was a beautiful morning—snowing with those fat, fluffy kind of snowflakes that you just can’t help but ooh and ahh at because they’re so pretty.
+It was a beautiful morning—snowing those fat, fluffy flakes that you just can’t help but ooh and ahh at because they were so pretty.
 The giant fir trees that surrounded the castle looked sleepy, all covered in white and drooping with sparkling icicles.
-Everything was so peaceful as we marched across the Grounds, stomping through giant dollops of pure, frosting-esque snow, our breaths coming out in little puffs in front of us.
+Everything was peaceful as we marched across the Grounds, stomping through giant dollops of pure, frosting-esque snow, our breaths little puffs in front of us.

 This Hogwarts’ winter wonderland, however, was lost on all my friends.
-It was the night after one of our biggest parties yet, in which Dom had conjured a life-size ice statue made solely of Aidan’s face...
-This, of course, resulted in countless incidents of tongues (and...erm, other body parts) getting stuck to the ice sculpture.
+It was the night after one of our biggest parties yet, in which Dom had conjured a life-size ice statue of Aidan’s face, resulting in numerous incidents of people getting their tongues (and...erm, other body parts) stuck to the freezing sculpture throughout the night.
 Needless to say, it had been a complete disaster.

-When I so kindly pointed this out though, Dom’s pear green eyes widened to the shape of saucers, and she stopped right in her tracks, giving a gasping shriek of outrage.
+When I so kindly pointed this out though, Dom’s pear green eyes widened to the shape of saucers, and she stopped right in her tracks, giving a shrieking gasp of outrage.
 This set off a chain reaction in which Aidan, Freddy and Potter all winced, clutched their heads, and groaned.
 Simultaneously.

-Apparently, hangovers and loud noises don’t mix well.
-Who woulda' thought.
+Apparently, hangovers and loud noises don’t mix.
+Who would have thought?